 The Swedish Migration Agency cooperates with the IOM (International Organization for Migration), which is represented in most of the countries where the reestablishment support is paid out.
 In these cases, the money will be paid out by the IOM.
 Before you leave Sweden you will be given a telephone number for the IOM’s office in your country of origin.
 When you have arrived in your country of origin, you will need to call them and make an appointment for the reestablishment support to be paid to you.

 The entire amount is paid out at one time.
 When you collect the money, you must present a passport or a copy of your temporary travel document and a copy of the decision that you have been granted reestablishment support.
 IOM also offers a support line for those who have questions regarding the payment of support prior to the journey to the country of origin.
 The support line is open weekdays and is available in several languages.
-You can find contact information in the information brochure that IOM has prepared.

 The amount of the support